bathgeolsoc/bathgeolsoc.github.io/about/index.markdown

 Bath Geological Society is an active and flourishing organisation with about 80 enthusiastic members whose ages range from 17 to 90.
 Our membership includes every type of geologist from recreational fossil-hunters to academic and professional geologists.

 <h4>Where and When Do We Meet?</h4>
+We meet at 16 Queen Square, Bath March to October at the kind invitation of the <a target="_blank" href="https://www.brlsi.org/">Bath Royal Literary and Scientfic Institution</a>, and November to February on Zoom.
 Meetings are held at 7.30 p.m. on the first Thursday of every month except January and August.
-From March to October we meet at 16 Queen Square, Bath at the kind invitation of the <a target="_blank" href="https://www.brlsi.org/">Bath Royal Literary and Scientfic Institution</a>.
-From November to February meetings are held on Zoom.
 The AGM is held in February.
 <div class="event-map">
 <iframe style="pointer-events: none;" width="100%" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=-2.3732936382293706%2C51.380365933529596%2C-2.355376482009888%2C51.386157931236696&amp;layer=mapnik&amp;marker=51.38326537198559%2C-2.364335060119629"></iframe><br><small><a href="https://www.openstreetmap.org/?mlat=51.38327&amp;mlon=-2.36434#map=17/51.38326/-2.36434">View Larger Map</a></small>
 </div>